-- 1.15.1 All the policies in the Local Plan should be read together individual policies do not necessarily refer to other relevant policies. - 1.15.2 Policies should also be read in conjunction with other parts of the Development Plan (including neighbourhood plans and the Nottinghamshire Minerals13 and Waste Plans14) and other material considerations (such as the National Planning Policy Framework2). - 1.15.3 Policies are accompanied by an explanation to assist their interpretation and implementation.
-In order to minimise document length, text justifying their inclusion in the Plan is not given (as this is considered separately by the Plan's examination).
+- 1.15.1 All the policies in the Local Plan should be read together individual policies do not necessarily refer to other relevant policies. - 1.15.2 Policies should also be read in conjunction with other parts of the Development Plan (including neighbourhood plans and the Nottinghamshire Minerals16 and Waste Plans17) and other material considerations (such as the National Planning Policy Framework). - 1.15.3 Policies are accompanied by an explanation to assist their interpretation and implementation.
+In order to minimise document length, text justifying their inclusion in the Plan is not given (as this was considered separately by the Plan's examination).
 The document inevitably uses some technical terms a Glossary is provided for explanation.